Accessible transit user worried about getting to 67's playoff games in Gatineau | CBC News

 She has also used the STO service to get to Chelsea, Que., and has had no complaints about the service.

-"You're not getting it maybe right on time, but I am getting to places where I need to, when I need to," Gardner said.
+"You're not getting it maybe right on time, but I am getting to places … when I need to," Gardner said.

-"It's unfortunate because there's a lot of people with disabilities who, that was their one outing for the week," Gardner said.
+"It's unfortunate because there's a lot of people with disabilities [for] who that was their one outing for the week," Gardner said.